frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 | **Beware of the pesticide paradox**                          | Repeating the same set of tests will not uncover new defects so test data may need changing and new tests may need to be added.                                                          |
 | **Absence-of-errors is a fallacy**                           | Despite all the test, a defect-free software is still an unusable software if it does _NOT follow_ the user's requirements.                                                              |

-For the purpose this post, I intentionally make the sequence and rephrased the meaning of the principles so that it is easier to understand them all cohesively---so try reading only the meaning from top to bottom.
+For the purpose this post, I intentionally changed the sequence and rephrased the meaning of the principles so that it is easier to understand them all cohesively---so try reading only the meaning from top to bottom.
 If you'd like to, you can see them yourself from [the original document from ISTQB](https://istqb-main-web-prod.s3.amazonaws.com/media/documents/ISTQB-CTFL_Syllabus_2018_v3.1.1.pdf).

 Now you can see that we can surmise the criteria of what is "enough coverage" as below: